#121 Heidrun Holzfeind & Elke Marhöfer

 To mark this anniversary, we are bringing together companions, accomplices and future allies:

-Over 200 artists are participating with fantastic works of art – almost all of which are solidarity contributions and can be purchased for €50 (+frame).
+Over 200 artists are participating with fantastic works of art – almost all of which are solidarity contributions.

 Come along, celebrate with us – and support our artistic and political work.